dwarvesf/brainery/memo/continuous-translation.md

 	});
 	```

-* **Step 3: **After having obtaining the translation data, generate locale files for supported languages using the following code:
+* **Step 3**: After having obtaining the translation data, generate locale files for supported languages using the following code:

 ```javascript
 	// Save on './public/manage-translations.ts' file